Large-grained, faceted, cup-shaped crystals near the ground. Depth hoar forms because of large temperature gradients within the snowpack.

 • Maritime climates: Rare and usually in the early season.

 Never underestimate the persistence of faceted snow as a weak layer.
 Makes large and scary avalanches.
 Carefully measure temperature gradients across the weak layer.
 Large gradients mean the snow will remain weak, small gradients mean the snow is gaining strength but it takes several days to several weeks depending on temperature.

 Best Stability tests:

-Explosives tests, cornice drops, Rutschblock, compression test,
+Explosives tests, cornice drops, Rutschblock, compression test, test slopes.

 Depth Hoar Details: